 This is the best movie I’ve seen in a while. (superlative)

 This is the second time I’ve met him today. (ordinal number)

-The Czech Republic is one of my favorite country in Europe. (country that includes the word “republic”)
+The Czech Republic is one of my favourite countries in Europe. (a country that includes the word “republic”).

 6. Comparing Adjectives